-Divorce is not an uncommon topic in our world today and is becoming seemingly less and less so as time passes.
-We all know a friend, co-worker or family member who has been divorced.
+Divorce is not an uncommon topic in our world today and is becoming seemingly more minor and less so as time passes.
+We all know a friend, co-worker, or family member who has been divorced.
 You may have even been divorced previously.
-There is nothing illegal or immoral about divorce but different religions have different requirements for ensuring that a divorce occurs within the confines and based on the principles of that faith.
+There is nothing illegal or immoral about divorce.
+Still, different religions have different requirements for ensuring that a divorce occurs within the confines and based on the principles of that faith.

 How can you get a divorce according to Jewish religious custom?

 I will note at this stage that I am not Jewish.
-However, I did my best to research this topic so hopefully, I am not stepping on anyone’s toes or offending anyone’s religious sensibilities.
-If I have done so I apologize in advance.
-This is a topic that is interesting to me and I hope interests many of you out there reading this blog post.
+However, I did my best to research this topic, so hopefully, I am not stepping on anyone's toes or offending anyone's religious sensibilities.
+If I have done so, I apologize in advance.
+This topic is interesting to me, and I hope it interests many of you reading this blog post.

-For a Jewish man and woman to get a divorce from one another, the man has to give a document known as a “Get” to the woman.
-The Torah describes this document in some detail and is the ultimate source for much of the information that I am sharing with you today.
+For a Jewish man and woman to get a divorce, the man must give a document known as a "Getting" to the woman.
+The Torah describes this document in detail and is the ultimate source for much of the information I am sharing today.
 The Get voids a marriage between two Jewish people and makes known to the world that these folks are now free to remarry one another according to Jewish customs and practices.

 A Get is essential to a Jewish divorce.
-Without one, you and your spouse can be separated from one another physically but emotionally and spiritually there has not bee a division or formal separation.
-In the Jewish faith, the couple would still be considered as married even if they had separated from one another physically.
+Without one, you and your spouse can be separated from one another physically, but emotionally and spiritually, there has not been a division or formal separation.
+In the Jewish faith, the couple would still be considered married even if they had separated from one another physically.

-How must the Get be written in order to move forward with a divorce under Jewish law?
+How must the Get be written to move forward with a divorce under Jewish law?

 Unlike your Original Petition for Divorce or the Final Decree in your civil divorce case, a Get cannot contain boilerplate language that is included in all divorces across Texas.
-Rather, a Get is a very specific document that must be created and tailored to you and your spouse as an individual couple.
-A Rabbi with a great deal of experience in the Torah, Jewish tradition and drafting these sort of documents must be enlisted to do the heavy lifting in creating a Get for you and your spouse.
+Instead, a Get is a particular document that must be created and tailored to you and your spouse as an individual couple.
+A Rabbi with a great deal of experience in the Torah, Jewish tradition, and drafting these sorts of documents must be enlisted to do the heavy lifting in creating a Get for you and your spouse.

-Once the Get is completed, there must be witnesses present as well as a specific practice in place for naming you and your spouse within the document.
+Once the Get is completed, witnesses present and specific practice for naming you and your spouse within the document.
 It is a precise process that requires a great deal of specificity and exactitude.
-The rabbi will have a scribe actually write the document.
+The rabbi will have a scribe write the document.
 Each Get contains twelve lines of text written in Aramaic.
-Aramaic was the language that was utilized by Jewish people during the time the Get was popularized and made into a part of the Jewish legal tradition.
+Aramaic was the language utilized by Jewish people when the Get was popularized and made into a part of the Jewish legal tradition.

-Your name and your spouse’s names are included in the Get as well as the location that you and your spouse are living.
-The Get does not specifically state that the man is free to remarry but does give that permission to the woman.
+Your name and your spouse's names are included in the getting, as well as the location where you and your spouse are living.
+The Get does not explicitly state that the man is free to remarry but does give that permission to the woman.

-The reason for this is that the man will hand the Get to the woman in front of two people that are authorized to act in this capacity.
-A temple will be the site for this exchange, typically in the office of the rabbi.
-In the event that you are involved in a marriage where emotional or physical harm may be the result of you and your spouse being in the same room then substitutes may be allowed to complete this transaction instead of you and your spouse.
+This is because the man will hand the Get to the woman in front of two people authorized to act in this capacity.
+A temple will be the site for this exchange, typically in the rabbi's office.
+If you are involved in a marriage where emotional or physical harm may result from you and your spouse being in the same room, substitutes may be allowed to complete this transaction instead of you and your spouse.

-Once the Get ceremony has been completed it will remain in the office of the rabbi.
+Once the Get ceremony has been completed, it will remain in the rabbi's office.

 Why is a Get so important to Jewish people?

-The Get allows you and your ex-spouse to move about in your community freely without the hindrance of your marital vows.
+The Get allows you and your ex-spouse to freely move about in your community without hindering your marital vows.
 It clears the air for you to talk to potential partners in the future without fear that issues related to your marriage could resurface and cause problems down the line for either of you.
-In order to remarry a rabbi will usually ask for proof of the Get prior to officiating any ceremony involving those persons who were previously married.
+To remarry, a rabbi will usually ask for proof of the Get before officiating any ceremony involving those previously married persons.

-The Get also allows your children to be able to go about their lives freely.
-For example, a child born to a mother who was married to two men at once due to her not receiving a Get after her first marriage is subject to being ostracized from daily, Jewish life.
-This means that he or she may not be able to date or marry the person of their choice.
+The Get also allows your children to go about their lives freely.
+For example, a child born to a mother who was married to two men at once due to her not receiving a Get after her first marriage is subject to being ostracized from daily Jewish life.
+This means that they may not date or marry the person their choose.
 All because you failed to get the Get done and over with.

 What does being married mean to a Jewish person?

 Being married means that you and your spouse are more than just a man and woman married in a ceremony.
-It is more than the sharing of vows, bank accounts, children and a bedroom.
+It is more than sharing vows, bank accounts, children, and a bedroom.
 Marriage is more than all of that.
-It means that you and your spouse are now one person, one body and indistinguishable from one another.
+It means that you and your spouse are now one person, one body, and indistinguishable from one another.

-In the event that your marriage is causing you harm, you may consider a divorce under Jewish tradition.
-Until that point, it is your responsibility to care for your marriage and ensure its success even under difficult circumstances.
+If your marriage is causing you harm, you may consider a divorce under Jewish tradition.
+Until that point, it is your responsibility to care for your marriage and ensure its success even under challenging circumstances.
 After all, this is not another person we are talking about.

-Rather, we are talking about a part of your body.
+Instead, we are talking about a part of your body.
 Jewish people believe that marriage is about giving and not taking.
-When you and your spouse give to one another it is a symbiotic relationship that benefits both of you.
+When you and your spouse give to one another, it is a symbiotic relationship that benefits both of you.

 How do children figure into a Jewish divorce?

 Divorce can leave a lasting impact on your children.
-We like to think of children as being resilient but we do this often times in order to make ourselves feel better about the decisions that we make as parents.
-Making sure that your children understand that the divorce is not their doing and not influenced by them whatsoever is important.
+We like to think of children as resilient, but we often do this to make ourselves feel better about our parents' decisions.
+Ensuring that your children understand that the divorce is not their doing and not influenced by them whatsoever is essential.
 Your marital disputes are just that- marital related- and should not involve the children or force them to be in the middle of the problems.

 Finally, you and your ex-spouse should do everything you can to ensure that each of you has a meaningful and strong relationship with your child even after divorce.
-Alienating your children from their other parent is one of the worst things you can do to a child and is frowned upon not only by the State of Texas but by Jewish religious leaders as well.
+Alienating your children from their other parents is one of the worst things you can do to a child and is frowned upon not only by the State of Texas but also by Jewish religious leaders.

 Questions about divorce in the context of your religious denomination?
 Contact the Law Office of Bryan Fagan, PLLC